pyccel/pyccel/developer_docs/ast_nodes.md

 ### Class type

-The class type is the type reported by Python when you call the built-in function `type`.
-The object stored in this attribute should inherit from `pyccel.ast.datatypes.PyccelType`.
+The `class_type` property represents the type reported by Python when you call the built-in function `type`.
+This property should return an object which inherits from `pyccel.ast.datatypes.PyccelType`.

 ### Datatype